 Economy

-Libya’s government approved its first unified national budget in more than ten years, marking a significant step toward economic stability...
+Libya has approved its first unified state budget in more than a decade, creating one of the most significant economic...

 Energy